Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

 • Make healthy and varied food choices.
-Research has shown that eating the right foods (foods rich in zeaxanthin, lutein, omega-3 fatty acids, Vitamins C, zinc and Vitamin E) help protect your vision.
+Research has shown that foods rich in zeaxanthin, lutein, omega-3 fatty acids, Vitamins C, zinc and Vitamin E help protect your vision.
+Support your body by eating fruits, green leafy vegetables, broccoli, sweet potatoes, nuts and seeds.

 Sources